brave-simpletons/tooling-for-developers/windows-terminal/README.md

 >
 > You may need to close VSCode and reopen it if it was open when you installed "posh-git" with Scoop

-## Personalize the `new-rebels` theme
+## Personalize the `new-rebels` and `rebel-unikorn` theme

 You may require to do some customization of the theme.

 ### Customize the Weather segment

 If you want the weather segment, you must use your own API Key to Open Weather Map.
-You can read from the Oh-My-Posh documentation on the [Open Weather Map](https://ohmyposh.dev/docs/owm).
+You can read from the Oh-My-Posh documentation on the [Open Weather Map](https://ohmyposh.dev/docs/segments/owm).

-In the `new-rebels.omp.json` theme, you will have to replace the two values started with `<ENTER-YOUR-OWM-` with your own API Key and location.
+In the `new-rebels.omp.json` or `rebel-unikorn.omp.json` theme, you will have to replace the two values started with `<ENTER-YOUR-OWM-` with your own API Key and location.

 ### Customize the shell logo

+By default:

+- `new-rebels` use the `\uf1d0` charater which is the rebel logo.
-By default, we use the \uf1d0 charater which is the rebel logo.
-If you want a specific one (or a text), well you can "rebel" !
+- `rebel-unikorn` use the `\uf1d0 \ue633` charater which is the rebel logo followed by a unicorn.

+If you want a specific one (or a text), well you can "rebel"!

 You can define what you want to see using the `$env:OHMYPOSH_SHELL_LOGO` and assign it some text or a specific character.

 > :warning: WARNING :warning:
 >
-> You won't be able, for example, to use the same "\uf1d1" text as in the theme template since it won't be translated to nerd-fonts.
+> In the environment variable, you won't be able to use the text representation character like this `\uf1d1` for the theme template since it won't be translated to nerd-fonts.
 You must copy/paste the character that you want and it may looks like a weird or `` character.
 >
-> If you want to identify and copy the exact character that you want from CascadiaCode-NF font, you can use `fontforge`, also in scoop (from the bucket "extras").
+> If you want to identify and copy the exact character that you want from CascadiaCode-NF font, you can use `fontforge`, also in scoop (from the bucket "extras") or using the [Nerd Fonts Cheat Sheet](https://www.nerdfonts.com/cheat-sheet).

 ### Enabling/Disabling sensitive data to be shown